Hampshire College: Athletics

 Hampshire athletic teams are the Black Sheep.
 The college is a member of the United States Collegiate Athletic Association (USCAA), primarily competing in the Yankee Small College Conference (YSCC) since the 2011–12 academic year.

 Hampshire competes in eight intercollegiate varsity sports, including basketball, cross country, soccer, and track & field.

+Campus publications

+The oldest currently running publication at Hampshire is The Omen literary magazine, which published its first issue in 1993.
+The magazine accepts submissions from all students.
+The Omen published the sixth issue of its 59th volume in 2023.

 Academics and resources

 Curriculum

 Hampshire College is accredited by the New England Commission of Higher Education.
 Hampshire College describes itself as "experimenting" rather than "experimental", to emphasize the changing nature of its curriculum.
 From its inception, the curriculum has generally had certain non-traditional features: